This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 For a fun twist, try adding craisins!
 Craisins pair so well with chorizo and are perfect in this cornbread dressing recipe.

 - Use Portuguese or Spanish chorizo, not Mexican chorizo!
-Spanish and Portuguese chorizo are both sold as hard sausage links, while Mexican chorizo tends to be ground and uses different seasonings.
+Spanish and Portuguese chorizo are both sold as hard sausage links, while Mexican chorizo tends to be ground and uses different seasonings, so the texture and flavor are completely different.

 - I like to separate my cornbread stuffing into two dishes: one with onions, and one without, for my guests who do not like onions.